Tomahawkd/tomahawkd.github.io/course/postgraduate/network.md

 2. **RRSet attack**
 - DNS response contains different Resource Record Sets, or RRSets.
-- In particular, an “additional” section, where name server can give additional info that may be “useful” for future lookups
+- In particular, an "additional" section, where name server can give additional info that may be "useful" for future lookups
 - In an iterative query, the .com nameserver says you can ask ns.example.com for the IP address of example.com.
 To help next request, an additional record might give IP for ns.example.com.